HernandezRosasSergio0309/savings-app-pro/docs/sprint_backlog.md

-# Sprint History: Galaxy Savings App Pro
+# Sprint Backlog: Galaxy Savings App Pro

 This document archives all completed development cycles for the project, tracking our iterative progress from inception to the final milestone.